-The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
+- The practice offered extended access to appointment for example on Wednesday evenings till 8pm, and Friday mornings the practice first appointment being at 7am. - The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group.